-A bank's profitability has an effect on its long-term survivability.
-A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
-Obviously, banks that are losing money are less able to do those things.
+A bank's ability to earn money affects its long-term survivability.
+A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
+Losses, on the other hand, take away from a bank's ability to do those things.

-One key way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
-Anchor State Bank's most recent annualized quarterly return on equity was 3.98 percent, below the national average of 9.28 percent.
+One widely used measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for Anchor State Bank was 5.23 percent, below the national average of 8.10 percent.

-The bank reported net income of $34,000 on total equity of $1.7 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.45 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $90,000 on total equity of $1.8 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.60 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.